Solør Line: Operational history

 Initially the line had three daily trains run from Elverum via Kongsvinger to Oslo, increasing to four after a few years.
 Travel time varied between departures, but was around three hours on the full line, calling at fifteen stations.
-The municipality of Brandval was similar to other places effected by the new line.
+Brandval Municipality was similar to other places effected by the new line.
 The station was placed at Roverud, while the village of Brandval was not given a station, despite the railway passing right by.
 The issue was resolved through Brandval Station being privately funded, opening on 22 January 1912.

 The railway never made an operating profit and from the 1920s there have regularly been proposals to close the railway.
 These never gained widespread support, and instead there were numerous proposals for various branch lines.
 NSB conducted trials with multiple units in 1927, and they entered service a during the 1930s.

 The bridges at Nor and Braskereidfoss were blasted during the German invasion of Norway in 1940, delaying the Wehrmacht from advancing northwards by rail.
 The country's energy needs throughout the Second World War switched to dependence on wood – large and frequent firewood trains were therefore sent from Solør to the capital area and the total freight traffic on the line tripled during the war.

 The Kongsvinger Line was electrified in 1951, and there were proposals to quickly electrify the Solør Line, but these never materialized.
 The opening of a military base at Haslemoen in the 1950s had increased the patronage significantly and by 1961 it had 141,000 annual passengers, between thirteen daily services.
 From 1963 the number of passenger trains were decimated and instead bus services established.
 However, the road was of insufficient standard to allow the buses to operate without difficulties.
 The road was closed because of frost heaving every spring and three overpasses were too small for the buses.
 NSB retained three daily train services in each direction, using a single multiple unit.

 Steam locomotives remained in regular use on freight trains until 1965 and were used sporadically until 1969.
 To allow for the heavier Di 3 diesel locomotives, the southern part of the line needed to be upgraded to the same standard as the northern.
 Sturdier 30 kilogram per meter (60 lb/yd) tracks were laid on top of an improved layer of ballast, allowing the line speed to increase from 65 to 95 km/h.
 The work allowed NSB to capture a significant amount of the lumber transport after the forest industry terminated its log floating operations in the late 1960s.